thriveweb/deking-new/content/services/house-extensions-additions.md

     DeKing Decks can extend your home or build one or more additional rooms to create more space in your existing home - bedrooms, living areas, media or theatre rooms, home office.
-  title: 'House Extensions & Room Additions | Brisbane, Gold Coast, Sunshine Coast'
+  title: 'House Extensions & Room Additions | Brisbane, Gold Coast'
 ---